Terabit-Ethernet/NetChannel/README.md

 ### Getting Started Guide
-Through the following three sections, we provide getting started instructions to install blk-switch and to run experiments.
+Through the following two sections, we provide getting started instructions to install NetChannel and to run experiments.

    - **Build NetChannel Kernel (10 human-mins + 30 compute-mins + 3 reboot-mins):**
 NetChannel requires some modifications in the Linux kernel, so it requires kernel compilation and system reboot into the NetChannel kernel.
 This section covers how to build the Linux kernel with the NetChannel patch.